 Students who study abroad at one of Temple’s international campuses or one of the Temple approved programs can apply their scholarships and financial aid to program tuition.
 Additionally, a number of scholarships exist to provide additional funding support to students who want to study abroad through the College of Liberal Arts, the Education Abroad Office, and the Global Studies program, making studying abroad an affordable option.

 Undertaking an internship is an increasingly important part of the college experience as employers generally prefer to hire candidates with real world experience.
 This is especially true for companies with a global presence.

-You can apply up to three credits of a global internship experience towards your track with the major or minor by registering for an internship course on main campus (GBST 3085) or by completing an internship course while studying abroad.
+You can apply up to three credits of a global internship experience towards your track in the major or minor by registering for an internship course on main campus (GBST 3085) or by completing an internship course while studying abroad.
 The TU Rome and Japan campuses have well established internship programs that help place interested students in competitive positions in a variety of fields with international or foreign companies.
 Additionally, some study abroad programs offer experiential learning courses where students are placed in an NGO to get real life work experience that parallels coursework taken simultaneously on a related topic.

 Global Studies students have completed a variety of internships at home and abroad.
 We have placed students on main campus at Citizen Diplomacy International, The Chilean American Chamber of Commerce, The World Affairs Council, and the Philadelphia Office of the Inspector General.
 Other students have completed internships while abroad with Refugees International Japan (Tokyo), Rural Agriculture Development Authority (Yahalles, Jamaica), Sihanouk Hospital Center of HOPE (Phnom Penh, Cambodia), and Kalu Yala (Panama).